em-twines/ToneToTint/README.md

 - supply a valid api key to a .env file located at the root of the project
 - npm run dev

+To run jest testing:
+- npm test

+Future itereations will incluced:
+- a more extensive testing suite
+- further refactoring of the api call